AYGA2K/go-lexer/README.md

 ### 4. **Initialize Keywords**

-We created a keyword map to differentiate between identifiers and keywords.
+I created a keyword map to differentiate between identifiers and keywords.
 If a token matches one of the keywords, it is classified as such.
 Otherwise, it is treated as an identifier.

 ### 5. **Implement the Lexer**